 Chapter 10: Are all Arabic Qur’ans used in the world today identical?

 Again no. When Uthman made his Qur’an the Arabic script did not include the vowel markings or the dots used to distinguish between certain letters.
-This ambiguity of the text allowed the words to be formed in different ways and today there are different versions of the Uthmanic Qur’an which have the words constructed differently.
+This ambiguity allowed words to be formed (vocalised or read) in different ways, and today there are different versions of the Uthmanic Qur’an which have the words formed differently.

 There are ten such different Qur’ans accepted today.
 The two main versions (qira’at) are the Qur’an according to Imam Hafs (the most common) and the Qur’an according to Imam Warsh (North Africa).
 Here are two examples of their differences.